-Five American composers have been chosen as the first Honored Artists of The American Prize, the national nonprofit competitions in the performing arts.
+Five American musicians have been chosen as Honored Artists of The American Prize, 2015, by the national nonprofit competitions in the performing arts.
 Honored Artists are individuals who have proven themselves to be musicians of “sustained excellence" over a number of seasons as contestants in the competitions.

 Additional information about the competitions may be found on the website: www.theamericanprize.org.

 In 2014, Maestro David Katz, chief judge of The American Prize, expressed a hope for the competitions "to do more" to advance the art.
 The creation of the Honored Artist designation is one way the competition seeks to bring additional recognition to laureates it deems especially worthy.

 Honored Artists will be highlighted in a separate section on The American Prize website and on the competition’s Facebook pages, will receive expanded listings on The American Prize blog, will be featured in individualized press releases sent to local, regional and national media, and receive a special, framed certificate.
 Honored Artists also receive an application fee waiver for a future competition.

 CRITERIA (revised 2015): The American Prize Honored Artists must meet these criteria: